Offshore Energy

 Cenovus Energy

-Cenovus Energy’s conical shaft slip forming operation this year extended the height of the concrete gravity structure to 139 metres.
+Cenovus Energy’s conical shaft slip forming operation in 2023 extended the height of the concrete gravity structure to 139 metres.
 This continuous pour campaign featured over 1000 skilled tradespersons on site daily.
 Concrete gravity structure tow-out for the West White Rose Project is slated for Q2 2025.

 Cooper Cove Development